-Being a relatively young (I like to think) person who is often found roaming Brighton’s streets searching out the best bars, The Grand Brighton never even sprung to mind as somewhere to enjoy a good cocktail.
+Being a person who is often found roaming Brighton’s streets searching out the best bars, The Grand Brighton never even sprung to mind as somewhere to enjoy a good cocktail.
 So, when the opportunity came up to try out what this iconic landmark had to offer I jumped at the chance.

 Something I have always noticed is that Brighton really lacks the traditional, decadent dining and drinking venues that we might associate with London, but The Grand really makes up for that with opulent Italian inspired interiors from the 19th century, marble surfaces, and a luxurious interior of midnight blue velvet sofas, contrasting furnishings, roaring fires and cosy lighting.